Slieve Foy

-Slieve Foy or Slieve Foye (Sliabh Feá) is a mountain on the Cooley Peninsula in Louth, Ireland.
+Slieve Foy or Slieve Foye (Sliabh Feá) is a mountain on the Cooley Peninsula in County Louth, Ireland.
 It rises to 589 m, making it the highest of the Cooley Mountains and the highest in Louth.
 It overlooks Carlingford Lough and the village of Carlingford, and is sometimes called Carlingford Mountain.

 Geography

 Slieve Foy is one of two ridges which make up the Cooley Mountains and is separated from the rest of the range by the Windy Gap.
 It is an elongated mountain running northwest–southeast and includes the lesser summits known as The Foxes Rock, The Ravens Rock, The Eagles Rock, and Barnavave.